-At end of the reporting period, the Group's pledged bank deposits amounting to US\$900,000 (2020: Nil) to banks to secure trade finance facilities granted to a subsidiary for US\$3,000,000.
+At end of the reporting period, the Group's pledged bank deposits amounting to US\$900,000 (2021: US\$900,000) to banks to secure trade finance facilities granted to a subsidiary for US\$3,000,000.
 The deposits have a maturity period within one year and are therefore classified as current assets.
-The pledged bank deposits carry average interest rate at 2% per annum above LIBOR as at 31 March 2021.
+The pledged bank deposits carry average interest rate at 2% per annum above LIBOR.
 The pledged bank deposits will be released upon the settlement of relevant trade finance facilities.